ontola/linked_rails/README.md

-# RailsLD
+# LinkedRails
-Rails LD aims to make creating a basic Linked Data application a matter of seconds.
+LinkedRails aims to make creating a basic Linked Data application a matter of seconds.

-It includes:
+It includes among other things:
 * Linked data serialization using [rdf-serializers](https://github.com/ontola/rdf-serializers)
 * Controller abstraction using [active_response](https://github.com/ontola/active_response)
 * Serialization of forms using the [SHACL spec](http://www.w3.org/ns/shacl)